AdrianKubica/rest_api_rec/README.md

 Repository also includes some static files which looks like unnecessary files.
 Those files can be used to switch API versions in Django REST Framework to `Browsable API` and for the sake of consistency are included in repository.

+If for some reasons advanced features of nginx are unnecessary you can also consider WhiteNoise for serving ``Browsable API`` static files.

 Questions:
 ----------